 View the Latest Stillwater Waterfront Revitilization Plans

-The Town & Village of Stillwater continue to study the revitilization of the Hudson River riverfront and surrounding areas.
-View the latest Local Waterfront Revitalization Plan presentation.
-REPORT (PDF)
+The Town & Village of Stillwater have released a revitilization plan for the Hudson riverfront and surrounding areas.
+View the latest Local Waterfront Revitalization Plans.
+REVITALIZATION PLAN PART I AND PART II (PDF)

 Why Does My Drinking Water Look Cloudy Sometimes?